chclam/algorithms/README.md

     * We knew that there were various assembly languages.
 However, there are also languages that are OS-specific due to the assembler that converts it into an executable file.
 For x86 on Microsoft Windows, for example, there is MASM.
 A more general and free type of assembler is NASM (Netwide Assembler)
   * Tutorial on Assembly: [Wikibook on x86 Assembly](https://en.wikibooks.org/wiki/X86_Assembly)
   * Book on x86 Assembly in NASM (Duntemann, 2011)
+  * Extensive guide on programming in x86 on Ubuntu (Jorgensen, 2020)

 # Sources
   * Duntemann, J. (2011).
 Assembly language step-by-step: Programming with Linux.
 John Wiley & Sons.
+  * Jorgensen, E. (2020). x86-64 Assembly Language Programming with Ubuntu.